- What is Cellulite?

 In order to better understand how cellulite may develop, let's have a little look at the structure of our skin.

-Our skin is comprised of two principal layers.
+Our skin is composed of two principal layers.

 First there is the outermost epidermis, which is comprised of epithelial tissue.